MicrosoftDocs/WSL/WSL/wsl2-mount-disk.md

 ## Mount a VHD in WSL

+> [!NOTE]
+> [WSL from the Microsoft Store](https://devblogs.microsoft.com/commandline/a-preview-of-wsl-in-the-microsoft-store-is-now-available/) introduces a new argument to directly mount a VHD: `wsl --mount --vhd <pathToVHD>`
+>

 You can also mount virtual hard disk files (VHD) into WSL using `wsl --mount`.
 To do this, you first need to mount the VHD into Windows using the [`Mount-VHD`](/powershell/module/hyper-v/mount-vhd) command in Windows.
 Be sure to run this command with administrator privileges.
 Below is an example where we use this command, and also output the disk path.
 Be sure to replace `<pathToVHD>` with your actual VHD path.

 ```powershell